Aure64/pyro_fork/doc/monitoring.md

 ## Implementation Considerations

-Primary installation target for initial Kiln Monitoring implementation is a personal computer.
+Primary installation target for initial monitoring implementation is a personal computer.
 Consequently, implementation should prioritize simplicity when it comes to number of individual, isolated components, processes, their runtime dependencies, administration/configuration.
-For example, an embedded database or file would be preferable to a full RDBMS such as Postgres, embedded queue or job manager would be preferable to a full message broker such as RabbitMQ etc.
+For example, an embedded database such as sqlite or file would be preferable to a full RDBMS such as Postgres, embedded queue or job manager would be preferable to a full message broker such as RabbitMQ etc.